GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 <a id="pluginCodeOwnersEnableValidationOnCommitReceived">plugin.@PLUGIN@.enableValidationOnCommitReceived</a>
 :       Policy for validating code owner config files when a commit is received.
+        \
+        Can be `TRUE`, `FALSE`, `DRY_RUN`, `FORCED` or `FORCED_DRY_RUN`.\
+        \
+        `TRUE`:\
-        Allowed values are `true` (the code owner config file validation is enabled and the upload of invalid code owner config files is rejected), `false` (the code owner config file validation is disabled, invalid code owner config files are not rejected) and `dry_run` (code owner config files are validated, but invalid code owner config files are not rejected).\
+        The code owner config file validation is enabled and the upload of invalid code owner config files is rejected.\
+        If the code owners functionality is disabled, no validation is performed.\
+        \
+        `FALSE`:\
+        The code owner config file validation is disabled, invalid code owner config files are not rejected.\
+        \
+        `DRY_RUN`:\
+        Code owner config files are validated, but invalid code owner config files are not rejected.\
+        If the code owners functionality is disabled, no dry-run validation is performed.\
+        \
+        `FORCED`:\
+        Code owner config files are validated even if the code owners functionality is disabled.\
+        This option is useful when the code owner config validation should be enabled as preparation to enabling the code owners functionality.\
+        \
+        `FORCED_DRY_RUN`:\
+        Code owner config files are validated even if the code owners functionality is disabled, but invalid code owner config files are not rejected.\
+        This option is useful when the code owner config validation should be enabled as preparation to enabling the code owners functionality.\
+        \
         Should only be disabled if there is bot that validates the code owner config files in open changes as part of a pre-submit validation.\
         Can be overridden per project by setting